Hagia Sophia, Trabzon: Mosque conversion

 In 2012, the religious authorities (Diyanet) filed a lawsuit against the ministry of culture, claiming the ministry had been 'illegally occupying' the church for some decades.
 The Diyanet won the case and received the ownership of the building.
 On 5 July 2013, the former church was partially converted for a while into a mosque according to the local Vakif Direction of Trabzon, which is the owner of the estate.
 The reconstruction works were started, in which some frescoes were veiled and the floor covered by a carpet.
 The mufti of the Turkish province Trabzon said that “the works for opening the Hagia Sophia mosque in the city to practice prayers again are going on,” and claimed that “during the prayer the mural paintings will be covered by curtains".
 The local union of architects from Trabzon filed a lawsuit against the ministry of religious affairs' conversion plan.
 A local judge ruled the transformation of the former church to be illegal, and ordered it to be maintained as a museum.
 However, it has remained a mosque.
-Between 2013 and 2018 the fresco's and opus sectile floor mosaic in the prayer hall were covered by immovable curtains and carpets, while the fresco's in the narthex remained uncovered.
+Between 2013 and 2018 the fresco's and opus sectile floor mosaic in the prayer hall were covered by immovable curtains and carpets, while the frescoes in the narthex remained uncovered.
 During renovation works from 2018 to 2020 the building was closed to visitors.
 A report drafted by the local union of architects heavily criticized the 2013 mosque conversion, and a court ordered the ministry of religious affairs to fulfill its promise and make the frescoes visible outside prayer time.
 In 2020 a retractable suspended ceiling was put in place underneath the dome, and a glass floor was placed over the opus sectile mosaic.